 I have a couple of jackets I purchased from Macy’s and I plan on having for a long time – all name brands at reasonable prices.

-- Frugal Living: 14 Practical Tips To Save Money
+- My Real-Life Frugal Living Tips To Save Money

 - 10 Life-Changing Money, Health, And Relationship Habits